-But anyway, everything's out in the open now.
-During the brand's recent London launch of their Four Corners Of The Earth scents (unashamedly inspired by the BRIC countries)*, Schoen was presented alongside Pilkington as the perfumes' author.
+But anyway, all that's out in the open now.
+During OJ's recent London launch of their Four Corners Of The Earth scents (unashamedly inspired by the BRIC countries)*, Schoen was presented alongside Pilkington as the perfumes' author.
 Indeed, it was made clear that he's the person behind all of OJ's previous releases.

 I asked the two of them how their relationship works.
 Does Pilkington actually produce rough, sketch-like formulations?
 Does she then pass these on to Schoen for technical improvement?